 Leaving the Galapagos

-I departed the following afternoon from the San Cristobal airport to Quito.
-I opted for the 5 minute taxi ride for $2.00 from the Malecon to the airport.
-The check-in process at this tiny airport was straightforward.
+Upon leaving, I opted to pay $2.00 for the 5 minute taxi ride from the Malecon to the San Cristóbal airport.
 Once checked in, you wait outside security.
 Then they call your flight, allowing you through security.
 Since only one flight enters at a time, it’s incredibly smooth.

 Galapagos Trip Cost